 Guide to the Limit of Indemnity

-The limit of indemnity (LOI) is the monetary amount of cover provided under a professional indemnity insurance policy and it's a policyholders responsibility to decide the amount which is adequate to fully protect their business.
+The limit of indemnity (LOI) is the monetary amount of cover provided under a professional indemnity insurance policy.
+It's the policyholders responsibility to decide the amount which is adequate to fully protect their business.

 Regulatory requirements aside, calculating the right limit of indemnity for a business isn’t an exact science.
-Whether it's £ 50,000, £ 10 million or more, getting the limit right is critical to avoid the disastrous consequences of being under-insured.
+Whatever the figure, getting the limit right is critical to avoid the disastrous consequences of being under-insured.

 So, how much is enough?
 Here are some points which should help guide you to an adequate level of cover for your business.